Embrace Multicultural Mental Health

-Project activities have recently commenced and will be completed by 31 December 2020.
+Project activities will be completed by 31 December 2020.

 A final project report is due 31 March 2021.

 You can find out more by viewing the Project Fact Sheet, Mental Health Australia’s media release about the launch of the Project, or the Minister for Health’s media announcement.